Updated Communication to Students and Faculty RE: COVID-19

 John Roth Dean of Academic Affairs

-In response to these state and county public health directives, and for the safety of our valued students, faculty and staff, KPSAHS is making adjustments to its Spring 2020 instruction as noted below:
+In response to changing state and county public health directives, and for the safety of our valued students, faculty, and staff, KPSAHS has changed its 2022 instruction as noted below:

 Dean of Academic Affairs